-Institute for International Health and Development - Staff Profiles
+Institute for Global Health and Development - Staff Profiles

-Professor Barbara McPake, Research Director for ReBUILD, IIHD
+Professor Barbara McPake, Research Director for ReBUILD, IGHD

 Areas of interest

 Barbara McPake is a health economist specialising in health policy and systems research.
 She has more than 28 years’ experience in these areas based in four university departments.
 She is currently Director, Nossal Institute for Global Health, University of Melbourne and one of two Research Directors of ‘ReBUILD’ a UK Department for International Development funded Research Programme Consortium on health systems development.
 She was formerly, Director, Institute for International Health and Development, Queen Margaret University, Edinburgh (2005-2014) Programme Director, Health Systems Development Knowledge Programme (also funded by DFID) (2001-6) and Head of Health Policy Unit (2001-4) at London School of Hygiene and Tropical Medicine.

 Brown, A., Cometto, G., Cumbi, A., de Pinho, H., Kamwendo, F., Lehman, U., McCourt, W., McPake, B., Pariyo, G. and Sanders, D. (2011) Mid-level providers: a promising resource: Rev Peru Med Exp Salud Publica, 28, 2: 308-15

 McPake, B., Hongoro, C. and Russo, G. (2011) Two-tier charging in Maputo Central Hospital: Costs, revenues and effects on equity of access to hospital services, BMC Health Services Research, 11:143, doi:10.1186/1472-6963-11-143

 Oliveira Cruz, V. and McPake, B. (2011) Global health initiatives and aid effectiveness: insights from a Ugandan case study, Globalisation and Health